codeadamca/github-jekyll-sandbox/README.md

 Open the provided URL in a browser, something like `http://127.0.0.1:4000/`, and start editing!

-> This page is available to view at [https://jekyll.codeadam.ca](https://jekyll.codeadam.ca).
+> This repo is available to view at [https://jekyll.codeadam.ca](https://jekyll.codeadam.ca).

 ---